Things to do in Sydney over the school holidays

 Bounce Inc

-If your kid won’t stay still and you need them to get them out of the house, take them to Bounce Inc at one of the multiple locations across Sydney for some high-energy fun.
-They have something for everyone, with miniBounce for the little ones, and oodles of activities to keep the big kids happy too.
+If your kid won’t stay still and you need to get them out of the house, take them to Bounce Inc at one of the multiple locations across Sydney.
+They have something for everyone, with miniBounce for the little ones and oodles of activities to keep the big kids happy too.

-They also have School Holiday sessions available so you can drop the kids off and escape for a few hours.
-Some activities even offer discounts or free entry for children when accompanied by a paying adult.
+They also have school holiday sessions available so you can drop the kids off and escape for a few hours.
+Some activities even have discounts or free entry for children when accompanied by a paying adult.

 Where: Multiple locations across Sydney, including Alexandria, Blacktown, and North Ryde